 The Department of Public Policy and Administration has developed an "alternative admission track" for the MPPA degree program for students who do not meet the general admission requirement.
 The track establishes other criteria for gaining entry into the program.
+The applicant must:

-- 1. The applicant must have graduated at least three years prior to admission. - 2.
-The applicant must have a full-time employment history of at least three years. - 3.
-The applicant must provide a rationale in writing, as a part of the career goals essay, which demonstrates to the Admission Committee that the applicant's prior history in academia is not indicative of their graduate potential.

-- The applicant must enroll in nine hours of MPPA core/concentration courses, three enhancement hours and obtain a 3.00 G.P.A. in the first semester of enrollment. - 5.
-The applicant must attend a personal interview if requested by the Admission's Committee.
+- 1. Have graduated at least three years prior to admission; - 2.
+Have a full-time employment history of at least three years; - Provide a rationale in writing, as a part of the career goals essay, which demonstrates to the Admission Committee that the applicant's prior history in academia is not indicative of their graduate potential; - Enroll in six (6) hours of MPPA core/concentration courses, and obtain a 3.00 G.P.A. in the first semester of enrollment; and - Attend a personal interview if requested by the Admission's Committee;